Non-local emergent hydrodynamics in a long-range quantum spin system

-\textbf{Generalized diffusion constant.--} The only free parameter of our effective classical description is the generalized diffusion coefficient $D_\alpha$, which we obtain from the fits to the scaling function~\footnote{We checked that for $\alpha>1.5$ a definition via the mean square displacement, $D_\alpha=\lim_{t\rightarrow \infty} 2\partial_t (\sum_j j^2 C(j,t))$, gives the same result, i.e. the algebraic tails do not alter the result.}.
+\textbf{Generalized diffusion constant.--} The only free parameter of our effective classical description is the generalized diffusion coefficient $D_\alpha$, which we obtain from the fits to the scaling function.
 In Fig.~\ref{fig:diffconst} we show that the leading $\alpha$ dependence of $D_\alpha$ can be explained by $D_\alpha\sim c_\alpha$ for $\alpha<1.5$~\footnote{The spurious divergence of $c_\alpha$ in the limit $\alpha=1.5$ is cured by logarithmic corrections to scaling~\cite{supplement}.
 Furthermore, without the normalisation $N_{L,\alpha}$, $D(\alpha)\sim N_{L,\alpha}\rightarrow\infty$ for $\alpha\rightarrow 0.5$.}, hence the prefactor $\lambda^{-1}$, constituting the \emph{quantum} many-body time scale, depends only weakly on $\alpha$.
 As expected from their differing approximate treatment of the quantum fluctuations in the system, we find slight differences between the values of $\lambda$ determined by spin-2PI and dTWA, $\lambda_\mathrm{2PI}\approx 0.25$ and $\lambda_\mathrm{dTWA}\approx 0.15$.
 For $\alpha > 1.5$ we find considerable differences between the dTWA and spin-2PI results, because the emergent ballistic peaks, stemming from the nearby integrable point, accelerate the spreading in the dTWA simulations.